sg-developer-portal/i2c-technical-content/i2c-deployment-guide/introduction.md

 <details>
  <summary>tfstate</summary>
  <p>Terraform must store state about managed infrastructure and configuration.
-This state is used by Terraform to map real world resources to the configuration, keep track of metadata, and to improve performance for large infrastructures.'
+This state is used by Terraform to map real world resources to the configuration, keep track of metadata, and to improve performance for large infrastructures.</p>
  <p>This state is stored by default in a local file named "terraform.tfstate", but it can also be stored remotely, which works better in a team environment.</p>
  <p>Terraform uses this local state to create plans and make changes to the  infrastructure.
 Prior to any operation, Terraform does a refresh to update the state with the real infrastructure.</p>
 </details>